scicloj/scicloj.github.io/content/en/blog/ct-Sep-2024/index.md

 The first meeting actually took place in October 2nd, so we will update more in the next month.

 ### [Heart of Clojure](https://2024.heartofclojure.eu/)
 Sami Kallinen represented Scicloj at Heart of Clojure with an incredbible [talk about data modelling](https://2024.heartofclojure.eu/talks/sailing-with-scicloj-a-bayesian-adventure/).
+The talk was extremely helpful in exploring and demonstrating a lot of the new additions to the Scicloj stack.

 I collaborated with Sami on preparing the talk and improving the relevant tools and libraries to support the process.